 In order to access services the individual must do the following:

-- Self-disclose her or his disability to the DS Coordinator’s office.
+- Self-disclose her or his disability to the DS Coordinator’s office and request services.

 - Complete a Disabilities Services Application and Release of Information form.